 1) Assess the Client’s Campaign and Assets

-One of the most critical parts of your onboarding process is assessing your new clients existing campaigns.
+One of the most critical parts of your onboarding process is assessing the existing campaigns of your new client.
 Understanding what they do and don’t have in place should be used to develop a scope of work.
 The more prospects you work with, the more you’ll realize that every client is different; knowing the type of client you work with will allow you to effectively interact with them.
 Each one is at a different point in their maturity continuum, and they each have a wide range of assets to work with (or around).

 - Make sure you have all of the access necessary to review their assets.